python-frederick/talks/2017-10-web-frameworks/README.md

 The scenario: how do we make a "Hello World" HTML and JSON endpoint.

 "endpoint" is a URL. /html or /json

 ---

+# Feature Envy?

+--
+* Templates

+???

+All the frameworks *can* render HTML and do JSON so what do we need to care about?

+* Falcon - nope, nope, nope, nope
+* API Star - `render_template` J2, nope, Django ORM or SQL Alchemy, nope
+* Flask - `render_template` J2, WTForms, SQL Alchemy, nope
+* Pyramid - renderer arg in `view_config` J2 Chameleon Mako, Deform, SQL Alchemy ZODB, perms/principal
+* Django - `render`, forms, Django ORM, lots of tools

+Other topics: db migrations, caching, email, i18n, logging, background work

+Do you want to add something when you need it or ignore it when you don't need it?

+--
+* Form handling

+--
+* Database connectivity

+--
+* Security

+---

 class: center